 Mini Goldendoodle Health Problems And Concerns

-As with all dog breeds, the Mini Goldendoodle is prone to certain genetic throwbacks and health issues from their golden retriever and poodle heritage.
-A good breeder will ensure proper health clearances to make any of these deficiencies rare in the puppies they produce.
+As with all dog breeds, the Mini Goldendoodle is prone to certain genetic diseases, throwbacks, and health issues from their golden retriever and poodle heritage.
+A good responsible breeder will ensure proper health clearances to make any of these deficiencies rare in the puppies they produce.

-Puppy mills and backyard breeders will have a higher occurrence of the following health conditions and disorders:
+Puppy mills or a backyard irresponsible breeder will have a higher occurrence of the following health conditions and disorders: